irynazai/Zabbix_LDAP_ELK/ELK/DAY 02/README.md

 You can use the bucket to load the desired files for the tomkat.
 To do this, uncomment the necessary lines in the managed_instance_groups module and in main.tf, enter the names and add your credits. (main.tf, terraform.tfvars, variables.tf)

-You can also use autoskelling: you need to uncomment autohealing in the network module and in the managed_instance_groups module to uncomment autoscelling.
+You can also use auto scaling: you need to uncomment autohealing in the network module and in the managed_instance_groups module to uncomment auto scaling.

 You need to modify the configuration file /etc/elasticsearch/elasticsearch.yml.
 Example: